zakarialaoui10/ziko-tgl/docs/content/reference/renderers/SceneGl.md

  SCENE.add(C1,C2);
 ```

-The SceneGl element in ZikoGl provides a comprehensive set of features for managing camera controls, switching between different cameras, and interacting with your 3D scene.
+The scene_gl element in ZikoGl provides a comprehensive set of features for managing camera controls, switching between different cameras, and interacting with your 3D scene.
 Here’s what it offers :

 ## Camera Switching :
 You can switch between the two supported camers in `zikogl` using the following methodes :